NaturalHistoryMuseum/scratchpads/sites/all/modules/lightbox2/README.txt

 Note, the < and > characters have been changed to their HTML entities, and the " have been escaped.

 KEYBOARD SHORTCUTS
 ------------------
-Not all of the default keyboard shortcuts work in the Opera browser, for example 'z' for toggling the zoom and 'spacebar' for toggling play / pause in slideshows.
+Not all of the keyboard shortcuts work in the Opera browser, for example 'z' for toggling the zoom and 'spacebar' for toggling play / pause in slideshows.
 This can be overcome by updating your shortcut settings in the Opera preferences editor.

-The default keyboard shortcuts are listed below.
-You can override these on admin/settings/lightbox2.

 Close : x, o, c, ESC
 Previous Image : p, Left Arrow